WEREMSOFT/raylib-wiki-fork/Working-for-Android-(on-Linux).md

 Default property for `ANDROID_NDK` is `ANDROID_NDK = C:/android-ndk`

-After that navigate from Terminal to `raylib/src` and, compile Raylib with `make PLATFORM=PLATFORM_ANDROID`
+After that navigate from Terminal to `raylib/src` and compile Raylib with `make PLATFORM=PLATFORM_ANDROID`

 This command will create `libraylib.a` in `/src`.